 - Buying guides

-Evergreen content can also be adapted across various industries.
-As long as you have a clear idea of how you want this content to help your audience, you can create something long-lasting.
-Here are a few examples.
+Evergreen content can be adapted across various industries.
+As long as you have a clear idea of how you want this content to help your audience, you can create long-lasting content.
+Here are a few examples of evergreen content types any industry can use.

-- How-to posts: These articles give readers guidance through a process.
+- How-to posts: These articles guide readers through a process.

 - “A Guide to YouTube”